jltaylor-us/StardewRainbowCursor/docs/content-pack-guide.md

 As with the entire palette object, the trailing comma is optional on the last (or only) color.

-So, putting all of that together, if you wanted to make a Christmast themed palette with Red, White, and Green, then your `palettes.json` would look something like this:
+So, putting all of that together, if you wanted to make a Christmas themed palette with Red, White, and Green, then your `palettes.json` would look something like this: